ome/omero-guide-scripts/docs/walkthrough.rst

 computer before deleting them.

 .. warning::
-   To export or delete multiple namespaces simultaneously, you can use the * wildcard to include \
+   To export or delete multiple Namespaces simultaneously, you can use the * wildcard to include \
-   all Key-Value pairs, regardless of their namespaces.
+   all Key-Value pairs, regardless of their Namespaces.
 However, use this feature with caution, \
    as deleted annotations cannot be recovered without a backup.

 Because there is no undo with the deletion of data from OMERO, think twice while checking the confirmation box and clicking \